codeplus254/Fast-Food-Fast-API/README.md

 ## Acknowledgments

 * Hat tip to #team-titans and #team-thanos
-* Thank you Paul Rimiru (Week 1 Learning Facilitator Assistant at Andela) and Michael Mutoro for the continued feedback
+* Thank you Paul Rimiru (Week 1 Learning Facilitator Assistant at Andela) and Michael Mutoro (Week 2 Learning Facilitator Assistant at Andela) for the continued feedback